IsaacSchemm/Crowmask/README.md

 - [x] Implement shared inbox support
 - [x] Only insert JSON-LD @context at top level
 - [x] Use an actual JSON-LD implementation for parsing
-- [ ] Allow the hostname to be configurable
+- [x] Allow the hostname to be configurable
 - [x] Webfinger implementation
+- [ ] Throw an error if the user ID changes
 - [ ] Make sure that a submission belongs to the logged-in user before adding and returning it
 - [ ] Dedupe follow requests by actor (only honor most recent Follow)
-- [ ] Implement a second actor
-- [ ] Allow only the admin actor to follow the second actor
-- [ ] Use the second actor to create a post informing the admin actor of any like or boost
+- [ ] Create a private post to the admin actor describing each incoming like or boost
-- [ ] Use the second actor to boost any reply that comes in to one of the first actor's posts
+- [ ] Create a private boost to the admin actor for any incoming reply
 - [ ] Add HTML endpoints

 Potential future improvements: